-The Automation Framework supports a subset of the authentication mechanisms supported by ZAP.
+The Automation Framework supports all of the authentication mechanisms supported by ZAP.

 ZAP supports a set of Authentication Header Environmental Variables - these will be applied by ZAP if they are defined however ZAP is run, including via the Automation Framework.